emanuellima1/notes/Languages/Julia/julia.md

 - Concatenation operator: `*`;
 - Function `string(string1,string2,string3)`;
 - Interpolate string variables in a bigger one using the dollar symbol: `a = "$str1 is a string and $(myobject.int1) is an integer"`.

-## Data Structures

-Some built-in data structures of the Julia language:

 ### Arrays